 Cerebral palsy describes a group of disorders that affect a person’s ability to move and maintain balance and posture.
-Cerebral palsy is caused by brain injury or atypical brain development that happens around the time of birth or early in life.
+It is caused by brain injury or atypical brain development that happens around the time of birth or early in life.

 In some infants, symptoms are evident soon after birth.
-In others, diagnosis comes in later infancy or toddlerhood.
-Cerebral palsy is a permanent condition, meaning the injury to the brain doesn’t change, however, the effects of cerebral palsy often progress as people get older.
+In others, a cerebral palsy diagnosis comes in later infancy or toddlerhood.
+Cerebral palsy is a permanent condition, but its effects can often progress as people get older.

 If your child has been diagnosed with cerebral palsy, you have time to learn how cerebral palsy will affect them.
 Every child who has cerebral palsy has a unique combination of strengths and challenges.
 No one can predict where your child will fall within this diagnosis.
 Having cerebral palsy doesn’t mean your child will have cognitive impairment.
 Only 30 to 50 percent of children who have cerebral palsy have some level of cognitive impairment, ranging from mild to severe.